 Most of the time, a violation of the public order is invoked by a party to challenge the enforcement of an award.
 However, Luxembourg courts require a manifest, effective and concrete breach of international public order.
-Case law has repeatedly stated that public order cannot be used to establish new cause of invalidity (listed in Article 1244 NCPC) or a re-examination of the merits of the case (Court of Appeal 17 May 2018 No. 44420).
+Case law has repeatedly stated that public order cannot be used to establish new cause of invalidity (listed in Article 1244 NCPC) or a re-examination of the merits of the case (Court of Appeal 17 May 2018 No. 44420, Court of Appeal 5 November 2020 No. CAL-2019-00415).

 The Luxembourg Court of Appeal has held that Article 1251 NCPC must be interpreted as meaning that in the event of the application of the New York Convention, the domestic provisions will not apply and the judge will only take into account the provisions of the New York Convention.
-This was a confirmation by the Court of its reversal of practice as initiated by a judgment of the Court of Appeal of 25 June 2015.
-The Court further found that the favor arbitrandum provision - Article VII First Paragraph of the New York Convention - does not lead Article 1251 NCPC to be interpreted in a way that it would allow the enforcement in Luxembourg of annulled foreign arbitral awards.
+This was a confirmation by the court of its reversal of practice as initiated by a judgment of the Court of Appeal of 25 June 2015.
+The court further found that the favor